hilalhmdi10/flutter/README.md

   Ganti konten lib/main.dart.
 Hapus semua kode dari lib/main.dart.
 Ganti dengan kode berikut, yang menampilkan "Hello World" di tengah layar.

-  // Copyright 2018 The Flutter team.
-All rights reserved.
-// Use of this source code is governed by a BSD-style license that can be
-// found in the LICENSE file.

-// Copyright 2018 The Flutter team.
-All rights reserved.
-// Use of this source code is governed by a BSD-style license that can be
-// found in the LICENSE file.

 import 'package:flutter/material.dart';
 import 'package:english_words/english_words.dart';